Immunization protects you from disease.Get protected, get immunized.

 One out of 10 adults who are infected with hepatitis B have an infection that doesn’t go away (called a chronic infection).

-Each year, 500,000 to 1.2 million people die from hepatitis B-related disease in the world.
+Around the world each year, 500,000 to 1.2 million people die from hepatitis B-related disease.

 Who’s most at risk?
 Anyone can get hepatitis B. Almost 1 out of 3 people who have it don’t have any risk factors.

 Go to the